This is part of my Meditation Journal (click) which includes dozens of posts.

 Then I started reading about Buddhism… it resonated the closest to what I thought was the truth… but again, it was an “ism” that I soon discarded… I went a few years without much of a religion… finished school in Tampa, FL at Univ. of South Florida, and found some Eastern philosophy books in Barnes & Noble… I started consuming them… then books on Buddhism…

 In my 5 years of psychology studies, I came to believe that “truth” for me was only what I experienced.
 It was not what strangers told me in a book or on television, on the radio, on records/cassettes/CDs… It was not what close friends that I trusted told me either… Direct experience was the only truth that I could ever know.
 I decided that meditation seemed like something I might find some truth in… I found SN Goenka’s book on Vipassana and decided to sit and watch the mind for a bit and see what was going on in there.

-I meditated by sitting in a half-lotus position, with liberties taken to get more comfortable (like a pillow under my butt at times, or if my back was in severe pain like it was for the first couple months I would lean against the futon cushion or couch which gave some support.
+I meditated by sitting in a half-lotus position, with liberties taken to get more comfortable (like a pillow under my butt at times, or if my back was in severe pain like it was for the first couple of months I would lean against the futon cushion or couch which gave some support.

 I meditated mostly in my spare bedroom for a period of ~ 10 months while living in Temple Terrace, FL.